Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 1. Stop the Alfresco server.

-2. Browse to the Alfresco Support Portal: [http://support.alfresco.com](http://support.alfresco.com) and download and unzip the the Outlook Integration zip package:
+2. Browse to the [Alfresco Support Portal](https://support.alfresco.com) and download and unzip the the Outlook Integration zip package:

     * `alfresco-outlook-integration-2.7.x.zip`